95+ Rare colors to intrigue and inspire

 Table of Contents

-For ease of browsing, I’ve grouped the rare colors in this list by category.
+For ease of browsing, I’ve grouped the rare colors in this list by color category.
 Some colors might fall into more than one category (e.g. shades of reddish-orange could be either red or orange).

 In such cases, I just picked whatever seemed most appropriate.